On the Lie noncommutative integrability: Conclusion

-We also briefly remind the Lie results on noncommutative integrability both in term of infinitesimal transformations and in term of characteristic functions which give rise to the Lie function group.
-The created theory of function groups Lie applied to special Pfaffian equations (\ref{spec-pfaff}) which can be associated with Hamilton equations of motion.
-After that he considered infinitesimal transformations for generic Pfaffian equations and try to get classification of the transformation groups by using function groups.
-Some of these Lie results on the function group of special Pfaffian equations was rediscovered in \cite{fom}.
 0.2truecm The research was carried out with the financial support of the Ministry of Science and Higher Education of the Russian Federation in the framework of a scientific project under agreement No 075-15-2025-013 by St. Petersburg State University as part of the national project “Science and Universities” in 2025.
 0.2truecm The author gratefully acknowledges the kind hospitality provided by Yanqi Lake Beijing Institute of Mathematical Sciences and Applications during his stay in Fall 2025 when work on this text was finished.
-0.2truecm \textbf{Conflict of Interests:} The authors declare that they have no conflicts of interest.
+0.2truecm \textbf{Conflict of Interests:} The author declares that he has no conflicts of interest.